 The idea of building a computer system with unique handles for all data objects is central to the capability concept.
-It is the logical extension of virtual memory ideas embodied in Multics [18], and a successful commercial implementation is used in the IBM AS/400 systems [19].
-A software implementation of capabilities is available [9] and a successor Coyotos is under development.
-However, these are software implementations that do not have the tight security feature of hardware-based capabilities.
+It is the logical extension of virtual memory ideas embodied in Multics [12], and a successful commercial implementation is used in the IBM AS/400 systems [13].
+A software implementation of capabilities is available [6] and a successor Coyotos is under development.
+However, these are software implementations that do not have the tight security feature of hardwarebased capabilities.
+The write-once storage concept has been proposed by Dennis in [2]

 During the past two decades, techniques for dynamic load balancing have been studied extensively in the context of several multithreading implementations.
-These include Cilk [20,11], EARTH [21,22] and the scheduling of parcels in HTMT [23].
+These include Cilk [8,14], EARTH [15,16] and the scheduling of parcels in HTMT [17].
 The Rice University proposal for the HPC language Habanero Java includes the idea of place tree hierarchies as a means to offer programmers a range of options from fully specifying the mapping of parallel task to processor, to granting the system the responsibility of making the assignment.
-This work is a revision of the X10 programming language, which uses the asynch/finish concurrency control primitives [24, 25, 26, 27].
-Related work appears in the HPC language Cascade [28].
+This work is a revision of the X10 programming language, which uses the asynch/finish concurrency control primitives [18-21].
+Related work appears in the HPC language Cascade [22].

-In contrast to these software approaches, the Japanese Sigma 1 data flow computer included an interprocessor network that automatically routes remote function invocations to lightly loaded processors [29].
+In contrast to these software approaches, the Japanese Sigma 1 data flow computer included an interprocessor network that automatically routes remote function invocations to lightly loaded processors [23].
 The work stealing technique used in the reported simulations may be regarded as an implementation of Cilk ideas using similar principles to the Sigma 1.

-Tools for conducting system evaluation through simulation and emulation is an area of active work [30, 31].
-The RAMP project [32] system developed at Berkeley is a good example.
+Tools for conducting system evaluation through simulation and emulation is an area of active work [24,25].
+The RAMP project [26] system developed at Berkeley is a good example.
 It is a FPGA-based many core emulation platform.
 This system deploys Xilinx Vertex-II Pro FPGAs on 16-21 BEE2 boards to implements a many core system composed of 1000 plus cores.
 The purpose of the RAMP project is to explore the architecture design space for future many-core computer architecture and enable early software development and debugging.
 It is intended to define and create the next generation tools for computer architecture and computer system research.
-In contrast, the simulation tool used in this paper is an industry-strength system that can simulate the entire logic of the IBM Cyclops-64 chip with its 160 cores [14].
+In contrast, the simulation tool used in this paper is an industry-strength system that can simulate the entire logic of the IBM Cyclops-64 chip with its 160 cores [11].
 An implementation of a system emulation facility equivalent to the FAST simulator has been constructed using FPGA devices and is used for the validation of both architecture and system software implementation.

-11 Conclusion
+10 Conclusion